T-23 tankette: Design history

 The development of the T-23 began in 1929.
 The Red Army, now with experience from the earlier T-17 tankette, began development of the T-23.
-The design featured two crew members (placed on a row) with a single 7.62 mm DT machine gun as the primary armament.
+The design featured two crew members (placed on a row).
 The armour was made of riveted iron and was up to 10 mm thick on the front and sides of the vehicle.
-It was equipped as well with a tail, similar to that of the T-18 tank.
+It was similar to the T-18 tank but lighter.

 Many of the original design features of the tank were changed during the development.
 Originally the T-23 was to contain the same 35 hp four-cylinder engine as the T-18 light tank but this was eventually changed to a larger 60 hp version to enable it to reach speeds of up to 40 km/h.
 The length of the tank was also increased by almost 30 cm from original specifications.
+As built, the tank weighed between 3.2 and 3.4 t, had a length of 283 cm, extending to 335 cm with its tail.
+It was 162 cm wide and 150 cm high with a ground clearance of 30 cm.
+It had a range of between 100 and 190 km.
+It was usually armed with a 7.62 mm DT machine gun, although some examples were fitted with a 37 mm anti-tank gun.